Microsoft Corporation (MSFT)

 Coverage ratios

-The interest coverage ratio for Microsoft Corporation has displayed a generally stable and impressive performance over the past few years.
-The ratio has consistently remained well above 20, indicating that the company has more than enough operating income to cover its interest expenses.
+The interest coverage ratio for Microsoft Corporation has shown a steady improvement over the past few years, indicating the company's ability to cover its interest expenses with its earnings.

 See also: